Inverse Dynamic Problem for the Dirac System on Finite Metric Tree Graphs and the Leaf Peeling Method: Introduction

-To compare with previous results dedicated to solving the inverse problem for a 1-D Dirac system on finite metric tree graphs (see, for instance, \cite{2017_Avdonin_Mikhaylov_Nurtazina}), our result uses a new, comprehensive version of the LP algorithm (see \cite{2020_Avdonin_Zhao}) which plays an important role in solving the mentioned problem numerically.
-We also present a new dynamic algorithm to solve the forward problem for the 1-D Dirac system on general finite metric tree graphs.
-The original version of this algorithm is introduced and fully described for the wave equation case in \cite{2019_Avdonin_Zhao}.
+In addition, we propose a new dynamic algorithm for solving the forward problem for the 1-D Dirac system on general finite metric graphs.
+The original version of this algorithm for solving the initial boundary value problem for the 1-D wave equation on general graphs was introduced in \cite{2019_Avdonin_Zhao}.
+It was further applied to solve the exact controllability problem for the wave equation on graphs in \cite{2022_Avdonin_Zhao}.

 The outline of the paper is as follows.
-In Section 2, we introduce the definition of the finite metric tree graph and the statement of the inverse problem associated with the 1-D Dirac system.
+In Section 2, we introduce the definition of the finite metric tree graph $\Omega$ and the 1-D Dirac system associated with $\Omega$.
 In Section 3, we prove the existence of the unique generalized solution to the forward problem for the 1-D Dirac system on general metric graphs.
 In Section 4, we solve the inverse problem for the 1-D Dirac system on finite metric tree graphs by recovering all unknown data.